libp2p/js-libp2p/doc/CONFIGURATION.md

 ### Peer Routing

-> Peer Routing offers a way to find other peers in the network by intentionally issuing queries, iterative or recursive, until a Peer is found or the closest Peers, given the Peer Routing algorithm strategy, are found.
+> Peer Routing offers a way to find other peers in the network by issuing queries using a Peer Routing algorithm, which may be iterative or recursive.
+If the algorithm is unable to find the target peer, it will return the peers that are "closest" to the target peer, using a distance metric defined by the algorithm.

 The peer routing modules available are: